joewing/ScalaCad/README.md

 ## Overview

-ScalaCad is a Construtive Solid Geometry library/DSL for Scala with support for creating, visualizing, and exporting 3D models.
+ScalaCad is a Constructive Solid Geometry library/DSL for Scala with support for creating, visualizing, and exporting 3D models.
 Models created with ScalaCad can be exported to the STL file format for 3D printing.